jonasjaeger-sci/mod905/docs/examples/examples-md-fb.rst

 .................................

-The FORTRAN code for evaluating the potential and forces is relative simply and we assume that we are handed positions, velocities and forces as double precision arrays and that we can directly make use of them.
+The FORTRAN code for evaluating the potential and forces is relative simply and we assume that we are handed positions, velocities, and forces as double precision arrays and that we can directly make use of them.

 .. pyretis-collapse-block::